BojanGeorgievski/BojanGeorgievski/README.md

 - I’m currently learning and perfecting my skill with react and next.js
 - I'm a positive person, who likes to socialize a lot and I'm a team player.

-You can demo my project on the links below:
+You can demo my projects on the links below:

 https://camp-app-demo.herokuapp.com/